soal/vue-mapbox/docs/markers&popups.md

 Full list of props you can see on [API page](api/popup.md#props)

-# Markers & Popups together
+## Markers & Popups together

 Popup often used inside of map markers.
-You can achive this by passing Popup inside Marker in `popup` slot:
+You can achive this by passing Popup inside Marker in default slot:

 ```vue
 <template>